Annie Whitelaw: Teaching career

 Whitelaw began her teaching career in 1898, at Wycombe Abbey girls school.
 She had attended Girton alongside the founder and head of the school, Frances Dove.
 Both of them were both awarded MA degrees by Trinity College, Dublin in recognition of their success at Cambridge.
 In 1906, the Auckland Grammar School was divided into two parts, and Whitelaw was invited back to New Zealand to head the girls' part, the Auckland Girls' Grammar School.
 When she arrived the school was not yet built, but she found the academic standards on a par with those in England.

-In 1910, Frances Dove retired, and Whitehead was invited to return to Wycombe Abbey as the school's second headmistress.
+In 1910, Frances Dove retired, and Whitelaw was invited to return to Wycombe Abbey as the school's second headmistress.
 The board that appointed her noted her capabilities and her experience abroad was considered beneficial.
 She stayed there until 1925 having built a chapel for the school's pupils.
 Whitelaw was deeply religious and her increasing emphasis on religion and community service as part of the school curriculum led to tensions with the school council, who felt academic standards were at risk.
 After her resignation as headmistress, Whitelaw took up the wider cause of women's welfare.